plasmidhq/plasmid/docs/plasmidjs_api.rst

     The `filter` parameter controls which objects are returned.
 The follow keys are allowed, including combinations.

-    gt
+    eq
+        Only find keys equal to a given value anyof
+        Only find keys equal to one of a given array of values gt
         Only find keys greater than a given value gte